Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 ***Improved Attack Roll.*** When you make a weapon attack with the weapon, you can treat a roll equal to your Proficiency Bonus or lower on the d20 as your Proficiency Bonus.

 ***Mastery Property.*** You can use the weapon Mastery property even if you don't have the class feature to do so.
-If you have a class feature that allows you to use it, the weapon can benefit from two different eligible Mastery properties of your choice.
+If you have a class feature that allows you to use it, the weapon can benefit from one additional eligible Mastery properties of your choice.

 ##### Signature Weapon Die